sperezacuna/schneider-challenge-r1/README.md

 ### Data Wrapper
 Our model structure requires a 4-dimension input shape, therefore, we concluded that the best option was to create the [DatasetWrapper](src/dataset_helpers/dataset_wrapper.py) class.

-This code serves two main purposes:
+This code serves three main purposes:
 - Divide the dataset in the necessary shapes, returning an iterable that can be used as input to the model.
 - Adapt the time structure to a format suitable for a machine learning model to predict and pseudo-comprehend its cyclical nature.
 - Split training and validation data.